hironozu/nodejs-website/README.md

 ## How to run on Production Environment

-`gulp build` generates the compressed version of CSS file and JS file (I decided do this way because the compression process takes too long for the development work).
+`gulp build` generates the compressed version of CSS file and JS file.
+I decided do this because the compression process takes too long for the development work.
+After that, [forever](https://www.npmjs.com/package/forever) or smilar program should keep your website running.